March 27, 1848 – July 16, 1940

 She recognized the immense courage of the delegates with the following words: “From the bottom of my heart, I thank you.
 As I have been sitting here, I have been thinking how strange are the ways of God to man.
 At the time the P.E.O.
 Sisterhood was beginning to foster the education of women, in a little town in Missouri I was struggling toward that same goal.
 As I looked at this bowl of Marguerites tied with yellow and white, I thought of a handful of hopeful young girls years ago meeting in a plain study hall to vote on the school colors and a flower to represent them–they decided on the Marguerite and the yellow and white.”

-For nearly 80 years, the College, its alumnae, and the P.E.O.
+For more than 90 years, the College, its alumnae, and the P.E.O.
 Sisterhood have worked together to realize Virginia Alice Cottey Stockard’s premise that women should have excellent educational opportunities–the shared flower and its yellow and white colors symbolizing unity and common goals.

 This biography of Virginia Alice Cottey was compiled by Nancy Kerbs in the Institutional Research department at Cottey College.